 First, the sanctions cannot withstand First Amendment scrutiny.
 Because they indiscriminately target both bad actors and law-abiding Tornado Cash users, the sanctions "burden substantially more" speech and association "than is necessary to further the government's ... interests."
 Ward v.
 Rock Against Racism, 491 U.S. 781, 799 (1989); cf. Green v.
 Miss USA, LLC, 52 F.4th 773, 800 n.25 (9th Cir.
 2022).
 Here, the government could have directly sanctioned the North Korea groups that misuse Tornado Cash, just as it has sanctioned malign digital asset users on other occasions.
-Instead, it has attempted to categorically sanction a software those groups misuse.
-In the process-and apparently, intentionally 38-OFAC has cut ordinary Americans off from a means of engaging in anonymous financial speech and associations.
+In the process-and apparently, intentionally sanction a software those groups misuse.
+In the process-and apparently, intentionally 42-OFAC has cut ordinary Americans off from a means of engaging in anonymous financial speech and associations.
 That overbroad choice unconstitutionally chills First Amendment rights.

 Second, OFAC's sanctions cannot be squared with the Due Process Clause of the Fifth Amendment, which bars the deprivation of property without due process of law.
 The amount of process required depends on a balancing of interests, but the government generally must provide individuals "notice and an opportunity to be heard before depriving them of their property."
 Zevallos v.
 Obama, 793 F.3d 106, 116 (D.C.
-Cir.
-2015).
-Here, OFAC provided zero predeprivation notice before sanctioning Tornado Cash and instead blocked all American Tornado Cash users from accessing their funds.

-&lt;sup>37 Thorn et al., supra note 26.
+41 Thorn et al., supra note 28.

-&lt;sup>38 See Scott Chipolina & James Politi, US Treasury Imposes Sanctions on 'Crypto Mixer' Over Alleged Laundering, Fin.
+42 See Scott Chipolina & James Politi, US Treasury Imposes Sanctions on 'Crypto Mixer' Over Alleged Laundering, Fin.
 Times (Aug.
 8, 2022), https://bit.ly/3XJqGG7 (quoting a "senior Treasury official" as saying that the sanctions were to "send a really critical message" against services like Tornado Cash and "designed to inhibit Tornado Cash or any sort of reconstituted versions of it").